dmeehan1968/react-component-library/.junie/guidelines.md

 - Preview production build: `bun run preview`.
 - Lint: `bunx eslint .`.
 - Typecheck: `bunx tsc --noEmit`.
+- GitHub
-- GitHub: Use the GitHub CLI (e.g. `gh issue list` etc.).
-Use markdown formatting for issues, comments etc.
+  - Use the GitHub CLI (e.g. `gh issue list` etc.).
+  - Use markdown formatting for issues, comments etc.
+  - DO NOT escape newlines.
+  - Include the following sections in the issue body:
+    - Description
+    - Steps to reproduce (if a bug)
+    - Current Implementation
+    - Proposed Change
+    - Files to modify
+    - Acceptance Criteria (include checkboxes)
+    - Additional Notes (if any)

 Notes
 - The repo favors ESM and Vite’s bundler-mode TS settings; avoid CommonJS/`require`.